-To conclude the presentation of field access, file jni_field.h has similar definitions for static fields ("class variables" in Java terminology).
-It defines a class template JNIStaticFieldId, which inherits from JNIGenericFieldId and is specialized for the primitive types, and a class template JNIStaticField, which has an additional data member of type jclass for keeping the appropriate class object.
+To conclude the presentation of field access, file jni_field.h provides similar definitions for static fields ("class variables" in Java terminology).
+It defines a template class JNIStaticFieldId (also specialized for the primitive types), and a template class JNIStaticField, which has an additional data member of type jclass for keeping the appropriate class object.